Communities on Campus

 While our diverse and inclusive campuses are welcoming to everyone, you can also find resources and support services tailored to specific communities at Dal.
 We encourage you to reach out and get involved with different communities!

-If you’re a student of African descent, Dal’s Black Student Advising Centre can provide you with academic support, confidential counselling, and advocacy and mediation services.
+If you’re a student of African descent, Dal’s Black Student Advising Centre on the Halifax campus can provide you with academic support, confidential counselling, and advocacy and mediation services.

-The Dalhousie Multifaith Centre is a non-threatening space where students, staff, and faculty can address the basic questions of meaning and purpose in their lives — no matter what their faith, philosophy, or doubt may be.
+The Dalhousie Multifaith Services is a non-threatening space on the Halifax campus where students, staff, and faculty can address the basic questions of meaning and purpose in their lives — no matter what their faith, philosophy, or doubt may be.